andrew-healey/run_vast/README.md

 A command-line tool.
 Lets you put commands in markdown files, and runs them in parallel on many vast.ai instances.

 Uses a `waiting`/`running`/`fail`/`succeed` state machine to represent every command.
-All state is contained in the markdown file.
-It is human-readable and human-editable.
+All state is contained in the markdown file, in human-readable and human-editable form.

 I like to provision 10-20 Vast instances, usually with 4x4090s each, at the beginning of the day, with the same custom Dockerfile.